 Where to Eat

-Café Siesmayer located inside the park is a Vienna style coffee house with traditional German cakes and French pastries as well as lunch sandwiches, soups, salads and a small menu of hearty German delicacies.
+Café Siesmayer, located inside the park, is a Vienna-style coffee house that offers traditional German cakes and French pastries as well as sandwiches, soups, salads and a small menu of hearty German delicacies.
 Stop to enjoy a treat or do what we did and take your chocolate éclairs to go!
 They were even more enjoyable sitting inside the Tropic House, watching turtles bathe in a waterfall.
-As you do.

 The Palmengarten is open February-October from 9 a.m.-6 p.m. and November-January from 9 a.m.-4 p.m.
 Tickets are €7 for adults and €2 for kids 13 and under.